It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 Yet, the hospital receives NO funding for the babies existence, no extra staff for the extra care.

 The ‘mucousy’ baby at risk of choking.
 The late preterm struggling to feed.
-The jaundiced one needing phototherapy.
+The jaundiced needing phototherapy.
 The ‘work of breathing’ after caesarean.
 The one on IV antibiotics, tiny cannula insitu.

 Many work on rotation between here, birth suite and antenatal clinic, some invaluable core staff, others casual, many early in their career.

-The emotional support some women need is difficult to quantify, doesn’t slot into a neatly written plan and of course complications happen on a ward like this.
+The emotional support women need is difficult to quantify, doesn’t slot into a neatly written plan and of course complications happen on a ward like this.

 All.
 The.
 Time.